 Van den Berg, A.E., Koole S.L., and van der Wulp N.Y.
 2003.
 Environmental preferences and restoration: (how) are they related?
-Journal of Environmental Psychology 23, 135-146.

-Amey Streets Ahead has contractual responsibility for all trees located within the boundary of the Sheffield adopted highway network.
+Journal of Environmental Psychology 23, Amey Streets Ahead has contractual responsibility for all trees located within the boundary of the Sheffield adopted highway network.
 This is a 'wall to wall', all-encompassing responsibility for trees on the highway, whether they are the formally designed planting schemes in the City Centre, the Victorian tree lined suburbs or on one of the many rural roads that lie within the Peak District National Park.
-Any tree within the highway is managed by and is the responsibility of Amey for the length of the Streets Ahead contract.
-In addition, Amey have responsibility for trees on Other Designated Land (ODL) but only from a safety perspective.
+Any tree within the highway is managed by and is the responsibility of Amey until 2037 under the Streets Ahead contract.
+In addition, Amey have responsibility for trees on Other Designated Land (public land considered near to or part of the network) but only from a safety perspective.

-When the Streets Ahead contract commenced in August 2012, Amey began plotting and inspecting Sheffield's highway trees.
+When the Streets Ahead contract commenced in August 2012, Amey began recording and inspecting Sheffield's highway trees.
 This was the first systematic inspection of the highway tree estate since a survey in 2006-07 which had recorded 35,038 individual highway trees.
 It was known that this was not exhaustive; there were many trees in shelterbelts, cluster and woodlands which were not recorded and it seems that in time '36,000' trees became a shorthand for the highway tree stock as a whole.